 A person who has suffered a concussion and has long-lasting symptoms could be diagnosed with post-concussion syndrome.
 Each person is different and can experience these symptoms for weeks or months.

-The symptoms of post-concussion syndrome occur when the brain cells don’t have enough oxygen, which can affect a person’s cognitive abilities and performing everyday tasks.
+The symptoms occur when the brain cells don’t have enough oxygen, which can affect a person’s cognitive abilities and performing everyday tasks.

 How Common Is Post-Concussion Syndrome?